richardbiely/gaia-ecs/README.md

 w.add(e, position, Position{0, 100, 0});
 w.add(e, velocity, Velocity{0, 0, 1});

-// Create 1000 more entites like "e".
+// Create 1000 more entities like "e".
-// Their component values are not initilazed to any particular value. w.add_n(e, 1000);
+// Their component values are not initialized to any particular value. w.add_n(e, 1000);
 w.add_n(e, 1000, [](Entity newEntity) {
   // Do something with the new entity